 I’ve given myself a couple months to recharge and reconnect with the earth on a journey through the southwest.
 The first lesson I am learning is that U-turns are OK.
 With no destination and no timetable, I allow myself to turnaround when I see something interesting.
 It seems obvious but I am a creature of compulsive action.

 Now, I am turning around in the small town of Monticello, Utah.
-I’ve past the Canyon Country Discovery Center, Campus of Four Corners School of Outdoor Education.
+I’ve passed the Canyon Country Discovery Center, Campus of Four Corners School of Outdoor Education.
 What catches my eye is a wind farm on the hill behind the center.
 I count 27 turbines.
 Smaller than the ones I’ve seen in Texas.
 There’s a story here.
 This seems an unlikely spot for renewable energy.

 Inside the center, I ask if anyone knows about the wind farm.
 I get a couple of shrugs from two young clerks.
 I walk around the center and wind up in the gift shop.
 Setting there, at kid’s eye level, are two science kits.
 The positioning seems ironic, but encouraging.
 There may be hope.